waharnum/nexus-demos/README.md

 Nexus Demos
 ===========

-This repository contains some demos showing the GPII Nexus integration technology.
+This repository contains some demos showing usage of the GPII Nexus integration technology.

 Getting the demos and installing dependencies
 ---------------------------------------------